Debt Covenants: Educating Senior Executives on the Risk of Non-Compliance

 If one is struggling to get senior management's attention, perhaps the best approach is to highlight for them what happens if non-compliance / default were to occur.

 I'm curious, how do other professionals do their EBITDA and balance sheet forecasting?
-I expect that there are a lot of Excel models used to project the future.
-The problem I have encountered with Excel models is that they are easily "broken" when running different business scenarios, or in the hands of anyone but the model's author.
+I expect that there are a lot of

 I have primarily used Excel modelling - however, I agree with your comments that the Excel model do get broken down easily and if you do not keep proper controls it also does not provide any continuity due to lack of proper documentation.